Ami-Solution/awesome-advanced-metering-infrastructure/README.md

 * For a list of blogs on data science and  advanced metering infrastructure, go [here](https://github.com/Ami-Solution/awesome-advanced-metering-infrastructure/blob/master/blogs.md).

-* For a list of free-to-attend meetups and local events, go [here](https://github.com/Ami-Solution/awesome-advanced-metering-infrastructure/blob/master/meetups.md).

 ## Table of Contents

 ### Frameworks and Libraries